HVAC Service Technician Level 1 & 2

 - HVAC Controls and Troubleshooting

-Through classroom lecture and hands on lab work the student will learn the safe and practical applications of HVAC repair and service Training sessions are held in a technical skills lab/classroom.
-Lab is equipped with necessary supplies and tools to teach this course and allow students to run refrigerant piping circuits and do rough in type installations.
+Through classroom lecture and hands on lab work, the student will learn the safe and practical applications of HVAC repair and service.
+Training sessions are held in a technical skills lab/classroom.
+The lab is equipped with the necessary supplies and tools to allow students to run refrigerant piping circuits and do rough in type installations.
 Students will work on HVAC and refrigeration systems supplied in the lab.

 Helpful Personal Attributes

-Should have the ability to work in a team environment, be organized, detail-oriented and problem solving.
+Should have the ability to work in a team environment, be organized, detail-oriented and a problem solver.

-For more information regarding classes in Forsyth County, contact Jerry Hobson at 336.734.7726
+For more information regarding classes in Forsyth and Stokes counties, contact the Customer Service Center at 336.734.7023.